 You also have the right to make a complaint to PACFA about a PACFA Member Association if you have concerns that the Member Association has not dealt with an ethical matter appropriately.

-PACFA addresses grievances and complaints in accordance with the Professional Conduct Procedures 2020.
+Complaints are handled in accordance with the Professional Conduct Procedures 2024.

-Complaints to PACFA about Member Associations
+Complaints about Member Associations

-If the therapist you wish to make a complaint about is not listed on the PACFA register or does not belong to a PACFA Member Association, they may belong to another professional association.
-If the therapist is not a member of a professional association, you can contact a health complaints body in your state or territory:
+If the therapist is not on the PACFA register or with a PACFA Member Association, they may belong to another professional body.
+Otherwise, complaints should go to a state or territory health complaints commission:

 Australian Capital Territory Go to the Health Services Commissioner within the ACT Human Rights Commission website